-Your Architectural Photographer's Eyes May Be More Important Than His Eyes
+Your Architectural Photographer's Ears May Be More Important Than His Eyes

 If your photographer believes only in the images themselves, s/he is doing you a disservice.
 Capturing the vision of a project is never just about a digital image of it, but rather bringing to life how you want your work to make others think and feel as they experience the environment you created.
 The images of your work must convey the effort, energy and commitment you had to making your client’s dream come true.

 I believe creating strong architectural images is not a matter of “snapping” photos.
 It’s a process that begins before the photo shoot and continues through to the delivery of the final images.

 Perhaps the most important part of the process, the one that gets the best results in the end, are the conversations that take place prior to the photo shoot.

 What matters is the ability of the photographer to both ask powerful questions and listen carefully to your answers.
 You will know if this is happening because you’ll be sharing your vision of the project and the features you think are most important.
 By asking the right questions and really listening, the photographer will get you to share what inspired you from the beginning.
 If done well, this conversation should make you feel as excited as you were the day you started work on it.

 Your photographer needs to know how the germ of an idea was transferred from a napkin (or its digital equivalent) to eventually come to life.
 Everything counts.
 Something as small as a unique railing or a sconce may reveal important connections to your vision and the environment you sought to create.

 Other details, like how the sun hits the project at different times of day or in different weather, matter, too.
 Light is a critical element in photography, and your photographer should not only be interested in it; s/he should be willing to work at whatever time of day captures the light that showcases your project best.